vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

-# Block proof cache
+# Block Proof Cache

-vlayer allows one to provably execute Solidity code offchain and use proof of that execution onchain.
+vLayer allows one to provably execute Solidity code offchain and use proof of that execution on-chain.
 To do that - one needs a verified source of storage data which is provided by storage proofs.
-Proofs connect to a single block hash that is later verified on-chain.
+Storage proofs allow us to prove that a piece of storage is a part of a block with a specific hash - the storage proof is 'connected' to a certain block hash.
+However, they don't guarantee that this hash actually exists on the chain.
+This needs to be verified later on-chain.

 We also provide time-travel functionality.
-As a result of that - our state and storage proofs do not connect to a single block, but to multiple blocks.
-In order to prove that a set of blocks belongs to the chain - we prove two facts:
+As a result of that - our state and storage proofs do not 'connect' to a single block hash, but to multiple block hashes.
+To make sure that these hashes exist on the chain two things need to be done:

-- All blocks belong to some sequence of blocks that is interconnected with parent hashes.
+- First, it needs to be proved that all the hashes belong to the same chain.
+Sounds like we should end here?
+Not at all!
+The blocks might belong to an imaginary chain and not a real one!
+That's why:
-- Latest block belongs to canonical chain.
+- Second, the latest hash needs to be verified on-chain.

-This service allows to prove the first statement by maintaining a data structure that contains this sequence as well as a ZK proof that it was constructed correctly.
+This service allows to prove **the first statement** by maintaining a data structure called Block Proof Cache that stores block hashes, along with a ZK proof that all the hashes it contains belong to the same chain.
 Below we provide more details.

-## Block inclusion proofs primer
+## Before diving in to Block Proof Cache

 ### Block and Storage proofs

-A **block proof** verifies that a particular block belongs to a specific blockchain, ensuring the block's authenticity and its place in the chain.
+A **block proof** verifies that a particular block belongs to a specific blockchain ??, ensuring the block's authenticity and its place in the chain.
 A **storage proof**, on the other hand, specifically verifies that a piece of data, such as an account balance or a smart contract variable, is stored within a particular state in a specific block.

 To ensure that a piece of state belongs to a certain chain, it is essential to provide both types of proofs.
 A storage proof demonstrates that the data is part of a specific block, while a block proof confirms that this block is indeed a legitimate part of the blockchain.